antonrunov/octaudio/README.md

 First of all, Octaudio requires Octave to be installed.
-Pre-built binaries for Debian GNU/Linux, Windows (official MXE Octave 4.0 build), and Mac OS X (macports Octave installation) are available at the [releases](https://github.com/antonrunov/octaudio/releases) page.
+Pre-built binaries for Debian GNU/Linux, Windows (official MXE Octave 4.0 build), and Mac OS X (macports Octave installation) are available on the [releases](https://github.com/antonrunov/octaudio/releases) page.

 Installation instructions are in [doc/install.txt](doc/install.txt).